ashesh2512/numa_api/README.md

 2.  `get_gpu_affinity_to_pid_Frontier` - Given a PID, get the proposed GPU for optimal CPU-GPU affinity on Frontier node architecure.
 This also prints the proposed GPU for optimal affinity to CPU based on the PID.

 ## Use in Python script
 The below code snippet highlights the important aspects of working with `numa_api`.
 We use `ctypes` to call functions in the `numa_api` library.
+Paste this snippet of code towards the top of your driver script.
 ```python
 import ctypes
 import os